Enteritis is inflammation of the small intestine.

 - Imaging tests, such as CT scan and MRI, if symptoms are persistent.

-Mild cases often do not need treatment.
+Mild cases often do not need testing or treatment.

 Antidiarrheal medicine is sometimes used.

 You may need rehydration with electrolyte solutions if your body does not have enough fluids.

 You may need medical care and fluids through a vein (intravenous fluids) if you have diarrhea and cannot keep fluids down.
 This is often the case with young children.